 There are different plans which you can opt for while opening demat & trading accounts at SBI.
 However, most beginners are inclined towards the basic plan.

-Note: This amount will be deducted directly from your SBI saving account with which you will be linking your demat and trading account.
+Moreover, this amount will be deducted directly from your SBI saving account with which you will be linking your demat and trading account.
+Therefore, there’s no need to pay it upfront.

 For example, let’s say you bought stocks of ITC worth Rs 50,000 within 6 months after opening the account.
 The brokerage charge for such investment is 0.5% on your investment amount (if you are investing in ‘delivery’ i.e. holding the stocks for more than 1 day).